Glossary

 SFT

 SFP stands from Soft Font TrueType.
 SFT is the file extension for PCL-5 scalable font files.
-Some conventions use extension SFS, whcih stands for Soft Font Scalable.
+Some conventions use extension SFS, which stands for Soft Font Scalable.

 Start/Stop character